strategicdata/pmhc-mds-spec/doc/user-documentation/client-data.rst

 Viewing a Client's details
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can view a clients's details through the :ref:`client search results` available on the Client Data tab, by following these steps:
+You can view a clients's details through the :ref:`search-client` available on the Client Data tab, by following these steps:

-1. Create :ref:`client search results`
+1. Create :ref:`search-client`
 2. Click on the Client Key in blue displayed within the table list.
-3. This this is the Client's summary view, with summary details along with a snapshot of the five most recent episodes.
+3. This is the Client's summary view, with summary details along with a snapshot of the five most recent episodes.

 .. figure:: screen-shots/XXX